alfhanDev/Python-Learning/notes/python-output.md

-# Python Output and Print
+# Python Output / Print

 ## Print Text

-The print() function is used to display text or output values.
+You can use the print() function to display text or output values.

-Example:
+### Example:

     print("Hello World!")

-You can use print() as many times as you want.
-Each call prints on a new line.
+You can use the print() function as many times as you want.
+Each call prints text on a new line by default:

-Example:
+### Example

     print("Hello World!")
     print("I am learning Python.")
     print("It is awesome!")